Paddle

 With the following command, a sub-dir structured is converted into Paddle

 format.
-The integer ID/label text mapping is stored in ./paddle/labels.map
+The integer ID/label text mapping is stored in ./paddle/labels.map,

-the label ID/file mapping in files.txt
+the label ID/file mapping in files.txt and the images are stored relatively

-to the output directory in the jpg
+to the output directory in the jpg sub-directory:

 idc-convert -l INFO \